orenbenkiki/dynamake/README.rst

   annotation inside the flow (not all actions deserve being distributed).
 Possibly add a ``distributed`` call, and some configuration to allow interfacing with different cluster/grid systems.
 Ensure distribution resources are distinct from parallelism resources.

+* Allow registering additional file formats for the generated configuration files.

 * Allow forcing rebuilding (some) targets.